-- 1. Columbia Housing

-1917 Harden Street

-Columbia, SC 29204

-- 2. Other locations as specified by Public Notice
+- Columbia Housing Authority 1917 Harden Street Columbia, SC 29204 - 2.
+Other locations as specified by Public Notice

-Homeownership applications are taken to compile a waiting list and Columbia Housing will verify the information contained on the applications.
+Homeownership applications are taken to compile a waiting list and the Columbia Housing Authority will verify the information contained on these cards.

-Homeownership applications may be made in person at Columbia Housing's Main Office during regular work hours which are Monday through Friday from 8 a.m. until 5 p.m. (holidays excepted).
+Homeownership applications may be made in person at the Columbia Housing Authority's Main Office during regular work hours which are Monday through Friday from 8 a.m. until 5 p.m. (holidays excepted).

-Persons with disabilities who require a reasonable accommodation in completing an application may call Columbia Housing to make special arrangements.
+Persons with disabilities who require a reasonable accommodation in completing an application may call the Columbia Housing Authority to make special arrangements.
 A Telecommunication Device for the Deaf (TDD) is available.
 The TDD telephone number is (803) 256-7762.
-Applicants may also use Relay South Carolina by calling 1-800-735- 2905.
+Applicants may also use Relay South Carolina by calling 1-800-735-2905.